Marlins is on a 284-acre campus in the suburban setting of Virginia Beach, Virginia, not far from Hampton Roads.

 Interested in Greek life?
 Marlins has fraternities and sororities.

-Marlins has a thriving Wesleyan Activities Council.
-In fact, more students participate in Wesleyan Activities Council than any other on-campus activity.
+Marlins has the Wesleyan Activities Council.
+In fact, more students participate in the Wesleyan Activities Council than any other on-campus activity.

 Other popular student organizations at Marlins include community service, Student Government Association, student newspaper and Black Student Union.

-Marlins students' favorite campus traditions are Homecoming, Lake Taylor Music Festival and Seafood Party in the Dell.
+Marlins students' favorite campus events are Homecoming, Lake Taylor Music Festival and Seafood Party in the Dell.

 The majority of Marlins students live on campus.
-In 2021, 68% of undergrads at Marlins lived in some kind of on-campus housing and 32% of students lived off-campus or commuted to Marlins.
+In 2022, 77% of undergrads at Marlins lived in some kind of on-campus housing and 23% of students lived off-campus or commuted to Marlins.
+There are 858 spots available in on-campus housing for all 1,241 undergraduates.
+In the 2021-2022 school year, 851 students chose to live on-campus.
 First year students are allowed to park a car on campus.